iliakarimi/iliakarimi/README.md

 I write code.
 Sometimes it works.
 Sometimes it breaks.
 Doesn’t matter.
 I keep building.
+Because I love solving problems.
 I tinker with new tech.
 I read things no one asked me to.
 I just like to know.